webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 # Why does WebRTC need a dedicated subsystem for connecting?

 Most applications use client/server connections.
 For this setup you can expect the server to have a stable well-known transport address.
 The client contacts the server, and the server responds.
-WebRTC doesn't use client/server for connections it uses peer-to-peer (P2P).
+WebRTC does not use client/server for connections, it uses peer-to-peer (P2P).
 In a P2P connection the task of creating a connection is almost equally distributed to both peers.
 It is this way because the transport address (IP and port) can not be assumed, and may even change during the session.
 WebRTC will take this information and will go to great lengths to achieve bi-directional communication between two WebRTC Agents.

 Establishing peer-to-peer connectivity can be difficult though.
 These agents could be in different networks with no direct connectivity.
-In situations where direct connectivity does exist you can have other issues.
+In situations where direct connectivity does exist you can still have other issues.
 In some cases, your clients don't speak the same network protocols (UDP <-> TCP) or maybe IP Versions (IPv4 <-> IPv6).

-Despite these diffculties in setting up a p2p connection, you get advantages over traditional Client/Server technology because of the following attributes that WebRTC offers.
+Despite these diffculties in setting up a P2P connection, you get advantages over traditional Client/Server technology because of the following attributes that WebRTC offers.

 ### Reduced Bandwidth Costs

 Since media communication happens directly between peers you don't have to pay for transporting it (no third-party server charging for it).

 ### Lower Latency

 Communication is faster when it is direct!
 When a user has to run everything through your server it makes things slower.

 ### Secure E2E Communication

 Direct Communication is more secure.
 Since users aren't routing data through your server they don't even need to trust you won't decrypt it.

 ## How does it work?

-The process described above is [ICE](https://tools.ietf.org/html/rfc8445).
+The process described above is called Interactive Connectivity Establishment ([ICE](https://tools.ietf.org/html/rfc8445)).
 Another protocol that pre-dates WebRTC.

 ICE is a protocol that tries to find the best way to communicate between two ICE Agents.
 Each ICE Agent publishes the ways it is reachable, these are known as candidates.
 A candidate is essentially a transport address of the agent that it believes the peer can reach.
 ICE then determines the best pairing of candidates.

 The actual ICE process is described in greater detail later in this chapter.
 To understand why ICE exists, it is useful to understand what network behaviors we are overcoming.

 ## Networking real-world constraints
 ICE is all about overcoming the constraints of real-world networks.
-Before we even explore the solution let's talk about the actual problems.
+Before we explore the solution, let's talk about the actual problems.

 ### Not in the same network
 Most of the time the other WebRTC Agent will not even be in the same network.
 A typical call is usually between two WebRTC Agents in different networks with no direct connectivity.

-Below is a graph of two distinct networks, connected by the public internet.
-Then in each network, you have two hosts.
+Below is a graph of two distinct networks, connected over public internet.
+In each network you have two hosts.

 {{<mermaid>}}
 graph TB